-You can also use the remote control to enter the SYSTEM SETUP: Basic > Panel Key Lock and press $\triangleleft$ / $\blacktriangleright$ to select Off.
+You can also use the remote control to enter the SYSTEM SETUP: Basic > Panel Key Lock and press ◄/▶ to select Off.

-- Keys on the remote control are still in use when panel key lock is enabled. - If you press POWER to turn off the projector without disabling panel key lock, the projector will still be in locked status the next time it is turned on.
+If you press POWER to turn off the projector without disabling panel key lock, the projector will still be in locked status the next time it is turned on.